In 1994, Michael Jordan played his only MLB game when the Chicago White Sox played an exhibition against the Chicago Cubs.

 Overall, Jordan did more than what most people expected in his first, and only, appearance in a White Sox uniform.
 Going 2-5 with two RBIs, one of which tied the game, and having one put-out on the day.

-Still though, it’s no shock to anyone that Jordan should’ve just stuck to basketball.
-You can’t blame the guy for chasing a dream, in fact I admire him for it, but I jst wish he stuck completely to basketball and kept dominating the hardwood.
+You can’t blame Jordan for chasing a dream, in fact I admire him for it, but I just wish he stuck completely to basketball and kept dominating the hardwood.

 Related Michael Jordan Content:

 - Michael Jordan Wizards: Last Season Was Better Than You Remember